 Figure 5.2.2.2-3: Non-navigable association relationship notation

 Note that some tools do not use arrows in the UML graphical representation for bidirectional associations.
-Therefore, absence of the two arrows is not an indication of a non-navigable association between the two Information Object Class involved; but the absence of the attributes related to role in the two Information Object Class involved is
+Therefore, absence of the two arrows is not an indication of a non-navigable association between the two Information Object Class involved; but the absence of the attributes related to role in the two Information Object Class involved is an indication.